 Vegan cheese, to taste – optional (see note above)

-1. Add the potatoes and broth to a medium saucepan.
+1. First, you’ll prepare the savory vegan turnover filling.
+Add the potatoes and broth to a medium saucepan.
 Cover with a lid, bring to a boil, then lower heat to medium-low.
 Boil for ~7 minutes, or until the potatoes are fork tender.
 Drain off the broth, and set aside.

 2. In a large skillet, add the olive oil, garlic and a dash of salt over medium-low heat.
 Cook for about 30 seconds to flavor the oil, and then, add the drained potatoes and chickpeas.
 Cook for another 2 minutes.